kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

     | })                                       |
     |------------------------------------------|
 ```
-Once the Bucket is successfully created in the OSP, sidecar sets `bucketAvailable=true` in the Bucket object.
+Once the Bucket is successfully created in the OSP, sidecar sets `BucketReady`condition to `True`.
 At this point, the Bucket is ready to be utilized by workloads.

 ## Generating Access Credentials for Buckets